 - the development of computer-/ exergames and virtual exercising for the targeted user group.

-Coordinator: German Research Centre for Environmental Health, Claudia Hildebrand
+- Coordinator: German Research Center for Environmental Health, Claudia Hildebrand